hassanelshazly/moria/README.md

      4. Run `npx serve -s build`
      5. A message will be displayed includin a url for the webapp.
 You can click on it or copy-paste it if it's not clikable.
      6. The URL will probably be [http://localhost:5000](http://localhost:5000)

+## Deployed Version

+You can visit an already deployed version [here](https://moria-asu.herokuapp.com/).